raspy135/Qun-mk2/README.md

 ## Preset Bucket

-The synth has 8 preset buckets to recall preset quickly.
-Each bucket contains one preset and 8 sequencer pattern.
+The synth has 8 preset buckets to quickly recall presets.
+Each bucket contains one preset and 8 sequencer patterns.

 ![data_structure](./manual_images/bucket_diagram.png)